Website Launch Checklist: A Step-By-Step Guide

 Although modern browsers have become more advanced with better standards, there are still inconsistencies for what each browser actually supports.
-Like functionality, you or your team should check the pages of your website during the development process for consistency.
+Like functionality, you or your team should check all web pages before launching a website (we suggest doing this during the development process) for consistency.
 This will ensure the assets utilized render correctly across multiple browsers and devices.

 The best way to keep a website’s design uniform is the agreed upon style guide.
 A style guide defines the color scheme, fonts and sizing for a variety of common elements that will be found on the site.
 This will also include different use case scenarios, such as how a button appears on a colored background versus on top of an image.

 Ensure that your website design is optimized for all platforms with this website checklist:

 - Site pages are compatible across devices, like Android, iPhone and tablets